mrfdev/CMI/Resources/FAQ/cmi-running-1.18.2.md

 #### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> What about 1.16.5?

 CMI will not run on 1.16.0 or 1.16.1, but 1.16.5 is supported.
-You can use the latest cmi and cmilib jars on 1.16.5.
+You can use the latest cmi and CMILib jars on 1.16.5.
 I always recommend to stay current for each family branch.

 #### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Resources